tst-race/race-quickstart/no-android.md

 5738) rib:development:local:basic@code# deployment status -dd
 Deployment basic apps: all running
 Counts:
-	0/11 are down
+	0/10 are down
-	0/11 are error
+	0/10 are error
-	0/11 are initializing
+	0/10 are initializing
-	0/11 are ready to bootstrap
+	0/10 are ready to bootstrap
-	0/11 are ready to generate config
+	0/10 are ready to generate config
-	0/11 are ready to install configs
+	0/10 are ready to install configs
-	0/11 are ready to publish configs
+	0/10 are ready to publish configs
-	0/11 are ready to start
+	0/10 are ready to start
-	0/11 are ready to tar configs
+	0/10 are ready to tar configs
-	11/11 are running
+	10/10 are running
-	0/11 are stopped
+	0/10 are stopped
-	0/11 are unknown
+	0/10 are unknown
 Details:
 	race-client-00001: running
 	race-client-00002: running
 	race-client-00003: running
 	race-client-00004: running
-	race-client-00005: running
 	race-server-00001: running
 	race-server-00002: running
 	race-server-00003: running